Dive &

 but today countless visitors have discovered the real treasure of

-Florida Keys lies just offshore, its
+Florida Keys lies just offshore, its world-class diving and snorkeling.

-offer some of the best diving in the world.
-Visitors to Key Largo
+The waters offshore of Key Largo offer some of the best diving in

-quickly understand why it is the "Dive Capital of the World".
+"Dive Capital of the World".

-Key Largo was one of the first areas in the world to dive into conservation
+Key Largo was one of the first areas

-of its marine habitat.
-John Pennekamp Coral Reef Park was founded
+Pennekamp Coral Reef Park was founded in 1960 and the Key Largo

-1975.
-As a result, the reef has been protected for more than four
+has been protected for more than four decades.
+This protection has

-This designation has provided a uniquely rich coral environment
+provided a uniquely rich coral environment where the 600 species

-where the 600 species of tropical fish are numerous and friendly
+of tropical fish are numerous and friendly – a veritable paradise

-- a veritable paradise for diver and snorkeler.
+for diver and snorkeler.

 Key